Skip to content

 const channel = await space.openChannel('main');

-The archive format bundles data.json (with objects, metadata, and channels) and a media/ folder containing all media files.
-Media URLs are rewritten to relative paths within the archive and restored on import.
+The archive bundles data.json (objects, metadata, and channels) together with the space file storage.
+File references are rewritten to relative paths within the archive and restored on import.

 Channel Events